Florida Workers' Compensation Medical Treatment

 After a workplace accident, you are entitled to emergency medical care, even if you haven’t yet filed a formal claim.
 The law ensures you can receive immediate treatment for life-threatening or urgent conditions.
 In most instances, if you require emergency treatment immediately after the accident the Carrier will pay for the treatment.
 Example: an ambulance is called to transport you to the hospital after a fall from a roof.

 Example 1: An injured worker undergoes spine surgery due to an accident.
 The next day the injured worker is no longer able to move their legs.
-The worker call their doctor but the office is closed.
+The worker calls their doctor but the office is closed.
 The injured worker goes to the emergency room for emergency revision surgery.
 In this instance, there was an emergency and the injured worker was unable to contact their doctor so the emergency treatment would likely be covered.

 Example 2: An injured worker undergoes spine surgery due to an accident.
 The next day the injured worker is no longer able to move their legs.
 The injured worker calls their doctor and leaves a message during office hours, but does not attempt further contact such as calling again or going to the office.
 In this instance, the emergency treatment could be challenged based on failure to try to contact the doctor.